Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Alcoholism can also cause:

 If someone with an AUD takes dangerous risks while drinking, they can also affect others.
-For example, if they drink and drive.
+For example, if they drink and drive, they are more likely to cause an accident.

 Nearly all risks involved with alcoholism can be avoidable or treatable with successful long-term recovery.

-Inpatient treatment is one of the most common ways to initiate treatment for alcoholism.
-It involves checking into a rehab center and remaining there for the duration of your treatment.
+Inpatient treatment is one of the most common ways to initiate alcoholism treatment.
+It involves checking into a rehab center and remaining there for your treatment.

-A partial hospitalization program (PHP) in an intensive level of outpatient treatment for people with alcoholism.
+A partial hospitalization program (PHP) is an intensive level of outpatient treatment for people with alcoholism.
 Programs can vary in schedules, but PHPs typically provide at least 20 hours of treatment per week.

-There are many similarities between an inpatient and outpatient rehab program but also differences.
-Outpatient programs aren’t usually as intensive and give the freedom to attend work or school while receiving treatment.
+There are many similarities and differences between an inpatient and outpatient rehab program.
+Outpatient programs aren’t usually as intensive and give a person the freedom to attend work or school while receiving treatment.

-Many outpatient programs meet every day for the first several weeks of treatment or even months.
-Afterward, the number of meetings will start to reduce based on how far along someone has come in their recovery.
+Many outpatient programs meet daily for the first several weeks or months of treatment.
+Afterward, the number of meetings will reduce based on how far someone has recovered.

 MAT medications are evidence-based treatment options and don’t substitute one drug for another.
-This type of treatment combines medications with counseling and behavioral therapies to provide a ‘whole-patient’ approach to treating substance use disorders.
-It’s also essential to address other health conditions during treatment.2
+This treatment combines medications with counseling and behavioral therapies to provide a ‘whole-patient’ approach to treating substance use disorders.

 Naltrexone blocks the euphoric feelings of alcohol intoxication.
-The drug allows people with alcoholism to reduce their drinking, remain motivated, stay in treatment, and avoid relapse.2
+The drug allows people with alcoholism to:2

 Acamprosate is for people in recovery who aren’t consuming alcohol anymore and want to avoid drinking.
 The drug helps prevent people from drinking alcohol but doesn’t stop withdrawal symptoms.
 Acamprosate hasn’t been shown to work in people who continue drinking.2